Intelligencia GraphQL API Reference

 Contains Intelligencia's Probability of Phase Transition and Probability of Technical and Regulatory Success (PTRS) of ongoing, interventional, industry-sponsored, clinical development programs.

-• Probability of phase transition is the probability of a program to move to the next phase and it is available for Phases I to II and II to III Programs with latest phase trial at phase 3 do not have Probability of Phase transition.
+• Probability of phase transition is the probability of a program to move to the next phase.

 • Program similarity is defined based on the indication family and development stage.
 If there is not a sufficient number of programs, there will be no PTRS quarter or quartiles showing up but similar programs will still be available